The-Marcy-Lab-School/1-0-3-lab_project_planning_cli_app/README.md

 > - A user can get a random piece of advice
 > - A user can get a random cheer

-When kicking off a project, always take some time to research the more difficult aspects of the project.
-This time upfront can show you where roadblocks will occur, and identifying and prioritizing un-blocking these bottle necks is the true trick to getting good at estimating projects.
+When kicking off a project, always take some time at the beginning to research the more difficult aspects of the project.
+This time upfront can show you where roadblocks will occur.
+Identifying and prioritizing un-blocking these bottle necks is the true trick to getting good at estimating projects.

 ## Some help
 Ok, but since this is a lab (and unbeknownst to you, JS has a heck of a time with synchronous user input), we're going to give you 2 big hints: